d12frosted/elpa-mirror/gnu/consult-readme.txt

   • The minimal configuration snippet used to reproduce the issue.
   • Your completion UI (Default completion, Vertico, Mct, Selectrum or Icomplete).
-  • The full stack trace in case the bug triggers an exception.
+  • A stack trace in case the bug triggers an exception.
   • Your Emacs version, since bugs may be fixed or introduced in newer versions.
   • Your operating system, since Emacs behavior varies between Linux,